Create your Legacy

 Legacy Gift Options

 Real Estate Gifts

 How to Give a Legacy Gift

 Closely Held Securities

 Designating your Gift

 Unrestricted gifts to the Museum allow your money to go where it is needed most, supporting its mission to share Chicago’s stories and serve as a hub for scholarship and learning, inspiration, and civic engagement.
 You can also direct your gift toward a specific interest or project within the Museum like education programs, preservation and enhancement of our collections, exhibitions, or the Museum’s endowment fund.

-To designate your gift towards an interest or project, please contact Michael Anderson, director of institutional advancement, at 312.799.2142 or [email protected], and we will work with you to create a legacy that is right for you.
+To designate your gift towards an interest or project, please contact Michael Anderson, vice president of external engagement and development, at 312.799.2142 or [email protected], and we will work with you to create a legacy that is right for you.

 Planned Giving Check List

 - Make sure your retirement plans are in place once you stop working to maintain your quality of life.